leonardoMirabal/303util/README.md

 ## Quick start

-1. Open the app and click the pattern name strip to choose a library and pattern, or click **+** to start a new one.
+1. Open the app and click the pattern name strip to choose a library and pattern, or click **New** to start a new one.
 2. Set the pattern length with the length selector in the top bar.
 3. In **Editor**, click notes into the pitch grid.
 4. Set each step in the **TIME** row to `N` (note), `T` (tie), or `R` (rest).